-We interviewed current homeowners as well as real estate agents of residences in the immediate area surrounding the tower.
-These conversations indicated that the tower was not a consideration, positive or negative, in the purchase of their homes.
+We interviewed current homeowners in the immediate area surrounding the tower.
+No homes in close proximity to the tower have sold in the last two years; therefore, no broker interviews were made.
+These conversations indicated that the tower was not a consideration (positive or negative) in the purchase of the home.
 We cite the following information based on our interviews with market participants.